The Complexity of Two-Team Polymatrix Games with Independent Adversaries: Preliminaries

 If there is no coordination within team $Y$, that is $A^{j, j'} = 0^{S_j \times S_{j'}} $ for every $j, j' \in Y$, we further say that it is a two-team zero-sum game with independent adversaries. \end{definition}

 In the restricted context of two-teams games, another useful equilibrium concept is that of \emph{team-maxmin equilibria} \cite{von1997team}.
-While originally defined for a single adversary only, it is generalizable to multiple independent adversaries in such a way that any team-maxmin equilibria can be converted to a Nash-equilibrium one efficiently.
-Unfortunately, similarly to the single-adversary case, such equilibriums suffer from intractability issues and are $\FNP$-hard to compute \cite{basilico2017team, hansen2008approximability, borgs2008myth}.
+While originally defined for a single adversary only, it is generalizable to multiple independent adversaries in such a way that any team-maxmin equilibrium can be converted to a Nash equilibrium efficiently.
+Unfortunately, similarly to the single-adversary case, such equilibria suffer from intractability issues and are $\FNP$-hard to compute \cite{basilico2017team, hansen2008approximability, borgs2008myth}.